TanStack/query/docs/src/pages/docs/api.md

   - Optional
   - If set, this will mark any `initialData` provided as stale and will likely cause it to be refetched on mount
   - If a function is passed, it will be called only when appropriate to resolve the `initialStale` value.
 This can be useful if your `initialStale` value is costly to calculate.
+  - `initialData` **is persisted** to the cache
+- `placeholderData: any | Function() => any`
+  - Optional
+  - If set, this value will be used as the placeholder data for this particular query instance while the query is still in the `loading` data and no initialData has been provided.
+  - If set to a function, the function will be called **once** during the shared/root query initialization, and be expected to synchronously return the initialData
+  - `placeholderData` is **not persisted** to the cache
 - `keepPreviousData: Boolean`
   - Optional
   - Defaults to `false`